Aly218/ITMD-361/projects/project 2/README.md

 # project2
-add css to a website
+For this project, I added CSS to the three page website I built for project 1.